-(1) Last Year Projects - Work packages that represent the last year of physical construction of the authorized project (or an authorized separable element of a project)

-(2) Continuing Projects

-f.
+- d.
 Increment 2 Work Packages that represent the next useful increment of work to be accomplished for projects included in #3 above and maintains the project construction schedule.
 Within this category, the work packages will be ranked based economic return for FRM and NAV business lines.
 For the AER business line, Habitat Units for loss prevention of Significant Natural Resources.
-The only time two work packages for a single project will be prioritized consecutively will be if they are "companion" work packages from two separate business lines (i.e., sand mitigation or companion AER mitigation requirements) or they are cost shared between two different funding sources (i.e., IWTF).
+The only time two work packages for a single project will be prioritized consecutively will be if they are "companion" work packages from two separate business lines (such as, sand mitigation or companion AER mitigation requirements) or they are cost shared between two different funding sources (such as, IWTF). - e.

-g.
 Work packages meeting the definition of Increment 3 above.
-These will be ranked based on the loss prevention of significant natural resources (i.e., Habitat Units).

-h.
-Work Packages meeting the definition of Increment 4 above.

-(1) A single per project increment 4 endangered species work package that meets the definition of accelerating completion will receive higher priority than any new start/new investment decision work packages.
-For the AER business line, Habitat Units for loss prevention of Significant Natural Resources.

-(2) New Investment Decisions - Within this category, the work packages will be ranked based economic return for FRM and NAV business lines.
-For the AER business line, Habitat Units for loss prevention of Significant Natural Resources.

-(3) New Start Decisions - Within this category, the work packages will be ranked based economic return for FRM and NAV business lines.
-For the AER business line, Habitat Units for loss prevention of Significant Natural Resources.

-(4) The follow-on increment 4 endangered species work packages.
+These will be ranked based on the loss prevention of significant natural resources (such as, Habitat Units). - f.
+Work Packages meeting the definition of Increment 4 above. - (1) A single per project increment 4 endangered species work package that meets the definition of accelerating completion will receive higher priority than any new start/new investment decision work packages.
+For the AER business line, Habitat Units for loss prevention of Significant Natural Resources. - (2) New Investment Decisions Within this category, the work packages will be ranked based economic return for FRM and NAV business lines.
+For the AER business line, Habitat Units for loss prevention of Significant Natural Resources. - (3) New Start Decisions Within this category, the work packages will be ranked based economic return for FRM and NAV business lines.
+For the AER business line, Habitat Units for loss prevention of Significant Natural Resources. - (4) The follow-on increment 4 endangered species work packages. - g.

-i.
 Work Packages meeting the definition of Increment 5 above.
 Within this category, the work packages will be ranked based economic return for FRM and NAV business lines.
-For the AER business line, Habitat Units for loss prevention of Significant Natural Resources.
+For the AER business line, Habitat Units for loss prevention of Significant Natural Resources. - h.

-j.
 Work Packages meeting the definition of Increment 6 above.
 Within this category, the work packages will be ranked based last year, continuing and new.
-Within each of these categories' life safetyrisks, the population impacted, and economic return will be taken into consideration.
+Within each of these categories' life safety risks, the population impacted, and economic return will be taken into consideration.

-Table C-4
+Table C-4.a.